This Day In Writing History

 Although Lovecraft published dozens of short stories in Weird Tales and many other pulp magazines - and was sometimes paid very large sums of money for them - his finances soon dwindled and he was forced to move to smaller quarters with his surviving aunt.

-He continues to inspire generations of writers, including horror master Stephen King, who considers H.P.
-Lovecraft a major influence, declaring him to be "the twentieth century's greatest practitioner of the classic horror tale."
+H.P.
+Lovecraft continues to inspire generations of writers, including horror master Stephen King, who considers him a major influence, declaring him to be "the twentieth century's greatest practitioner of the classic horror tale."

 Quote Of The Day